ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 uses a different Datagram Format Type that carries a timestamp followed by the encapsulated UDP payload.
-Datagrams on the default context (0) are expected to contain UDP payloads, while contexts established with the REGISTER_UDP_WITH_TIMESTAMP_CONTEXT capsule include a timestamp along with the UDP payload.
+Datagrams on the default context (0) are expected to contain UDP payloads, while contexts established with the REGISTER_UDP_WITH_TIMESTAMP_CONTEXT capsule include a timestamp followed by the UDP payload.
 A new header, Sec-Use-UDP-Timestamps, indicates support for the extension.